CaptainAsbestos/recipes/gratin-dauphinois.md

 # \centering\huge\sf Gratin Dauphinois

-\lettrine{T}{his} recipe comes from Savoie.
+\lettrine{T}{his} recipe comes from Savoie, where dairy and potatos are found in abundance.
+Think of it as a dish ideal for baking in a cabin while a blizzard rages outside: it can cook as long as you want, and will only taste better for it.
 In a real Gratin Dauphinois, there is neither cheese nor egg; if you do, it's simply known as potatos au gratin.
 This recipe serves six as a side; it goes well with steak.
 Preparation time is quick, but the gratin must bake for around 90 minutes.
+This is also a recipe which tastes better the day after it's made.

 ---